 Zaventem has a train station under the airport (leven -1) from where you can take a train to Brussels three main train stations and also to other cities in Belgium.
 A single ticket to Brussel costs 8.60 euro, a weekend return costs 14.60.
 Trains to Brussel depart every 15 minutes and the journey to the Central Station also takes just 15 minutes.

 There are several buses to the city departing from Airport Level 0.
 De Lijn numbers 272 and 471 depart every 30-60 minutes to the North Station (also called Brussel-Noord or Gare du Nord), a ticket can be bought at the driver for 3 euro.
 Another option is the STIB buses 12 and 21 which are express buses to the Luxembourg square (30 minutes at 4.50 euro).

 Taxi's are waiting outside the Arrival Hall and a ride into the city would cost about 35 euro.
 Best to check the fare and route because it is not uncommon for drivers to rip you off.

 All prices quoted here were found in July 2017

-Most flights from Brussels Airport are to Alicante and to Amsterdam but there are many more flights to other destinations as well, most of them by Brussels Airlines.
-Every day there are flights to 9 destinations from Brussels Airport.
+Most flights from Brussels Airport are to Amsterdam and to Barcelona but there are many more flights to other destinations as well, most of them by Brussels Airlines.
+Every day there are flights to 30 destinations from Brussels Airport.
 Here are the most popular destinations: